opengeo-tech/GeoPicker/README.md

 - **Densify**: add more interpolated points in input coordinates, this improves the display on an elevation graph, adding intermediate positions at a minimum fixed distance.
 - **Simplify**: unlike densify it removes points that are too close together from coordinates.
+- **Precision**: alter the coordinates precision digits to lossily reduce the size of a geometry.
 - **Height**: add the vertical distance from the ground, if input has elevation add a fourth coordinate with this value.
-- **Metadata**: get additional informations for a certain geometry, for example: length, direction, bbox, centroid, middlepoint
+- **Metadata**: get on the fly metadata informations for a geometry (ex. length, direction, bbox, centroid, middlepoint)

 ## API Rest endpoints